inexorgame-obsolete/wiki-mirror/Developing-Communication.md

 # Meetings

-We meet on [mumble](http://mumble.sourceforge.net/) on "nooblounge.net", port 64738.
+We meet on [Mumble](https://github.com/mumble-voip/mumble) on "nooblounge.net", port 64738.

-Meeting time usually Sundays 21:00 UTC+1, but open for discussion.
-Meetings take place when necessary (usually weekly) and will be announced in the IRC channel _and sometimes over the mailing list_.
+Meetings take place when necessary and will be announced in the IRC channel.

 In advance to every meeting a pad will be created with topics to be discussed.